JichouP/df/README.md

-# df
+# ds

-A tool to format directory names
+A tool to shape directory names